11th Step Meditation & Recovery Workshop

 Do I need to acknowledge an addiction?

-No - we believe everyone is recovering from some form of suffering.
-What particular form that takes for you doesn't matter.
+No - we believe that everyone is in some kind of recovering from some form of addiction.

 Are there any requirements for attending?